Courtesy TechSmart Kids

 Challenge Island is part STEM, part Survivor, and all fun.
 Campers split into tribes to complete a series of challenges.
-Themes this year range from Minecraft to Star Wars.
+Themes range from Minecraft to Star Wars.
 Camps are offered in mulitple locations around greater Seattle and the Eastside.

 Cost: Varies by host organization and length of camp-day

-PSC has dozens and dozens of exciting programs planned for summer.
+Pacific Science Center has dozens and dozens of exciting programs planned for summer.
 Camps are held at nine locations, including Seattle and the Mercer Slough Environmental Education Center in Bellevue.
 Camp topics range from preschool science experiments to a robot workshop to spy science, one of the most popular camps at PSC.

-Ages: Pre-K through Grade 8
+Ages: pre-K through Grade 8

 Cost: Prices vary by age, length and theme; member discounts available.